 The botanical name of parsley is Petroselinum crispum.
 However, in the culinary world, it goes by the common name parsley.
 Bright green in color, it is usually grown as an annual herb worldwide.

 But is parsley a perennial?
-Not quite.
+Somewhat.
 It can be grown as a biennial, producing foliage in its initial season before dying back in the winter.
-In the spring of its second year, it then bolts straight to flower and seed production.
-Once parsley flowering concludes and it sets seed in that second year, it dies back for good.
+In the spring of its second year, it bolts straight to flower and seed production.
+Once parsley flowering concludes, and it sets seed in that second year, it dies back for good.
 This is why most grow it as an annual plant.

 So, what does parsley look like?
-Depending on the variety of parsley, the plant may have flat leaves or tightly curved leaves.
-Curly leaf parsley typically grows 8-12 inches in height, where Italian parsley (sometimes called Italian flat-leaf parsley) ranges from 18-24 inches tall.
+Depending on the parsley varieties in question, the plant may have flat leaves or tightly curved leaves and green leaf stalks.
+Curly-leaf parsley typically grows 8-12 inches in height, where Italian parsley (sometimes called Italian flat-leaf parsley) ranges from 18-24 inches tall.

 Used by the ancient Greeks and Romans, parsley is native to the eastern and central Mediterranean.
 Because of its popularity and ease of growing conditions, the parsley herb has been widely naturalized worldwide.

 Curly parsley is often grown for culinary ornamentation.
-Its flavor is comparable to flat-leaf varieties like Italian flat-leaf parsley, but the frilly leaves of curly leaf parsley herbs provide edible plating decoration.
+Its flavor is comparable to flat-leaf varieties like Italian parsley, but the frilly leaves of curly-leaf parsley herbs provide edible plating decoration.

 This is all easy when you know how to grow parsley.
-When to plant can make a major difference in how much yield you’ll have when it’s fully-grown!
+When to plant parsley can make a major difference in how much yield you’ll have when it’s fully grown!

-Your soil temperature should be around 70 degrees Fahrenheit to aid in the initial germination.
-A seedling heating mat can be of great use for getting seeds started.
-Aim for a warmer soil temperature for transplanting as well, as parsley roots will spread more readily in the warmer temperatures.
+Your soil temperature should be around 70 degrees Fahrenheit to aid in the initial germination of parsley seedlings.
+A seedling heating mat can help you grow parsley seeds.
+Aim for a warmer soil temperature for transplanting as well, as parsley roots will spread more readily in warmer temperatures.

 For taller flat-leaf varieties, grow parsley in a location that is sheltered from wind.
 These taller varieties can get wind-damaged easily.
 Curly leaf varieties sit lower to the ground and tend to be more resistant to a stiff breeze.